Embracing the cyclical nature of the mining sector

 Next Phase of Work:

-The 322km2 Tigray-Afar licence and the contiguous 134km2 Negash licence are located in the Tigray province of northern Ethiopia, approximately 580km north of the regional centre of Mekele, 65km north of Africa's largest wind energy project at Ashegoda and 580 km north of the capital Addis Ababa.
+The 322km2 Tigray-Afar licence and the contiguous 134km2 Negash licence are located in the Tigray province of northern Ethiopia, approximately 45km north of the regional centre of Mekele, 65km north of Africa's largest wind energy project at Ashegoda and 580 km north of the capital Addis Ababa.
 Mekele has a population of 65,000 and strong communication links, being served by a daily flight to and from Addis Ababa, a main road which runs from Addis Ababa to Asmara in Eritrea and is only 50km from the planned railway connection to Djibouti.
 The licences target the prospective Proterozoic volcanic and volcanoclastic terranes that form part of the Arabian Nubian Shield.
 The shield hosts several substantial deposits in the region including the Bisha and Asmara copper/gold deposits in Eritrea, approximately 250km north of the Tigray-Afar Project, as well as the Sukari gold mine in Egypt and the Jabal Sayid copper project in Saudi Arabia.